wandersick/aerozoom-doc/AeroZoom_5.0_Features.md

   - Download failure of `zoomit.exe`
   - Update checker inaccurately reports an update exists
   - Holding middle button triggers new snip despite being configured not to in the last release
+  - *Hotkeys e.g. 'Left+Right' are not completely disabled even when set to 'None' via 'Custom Hotkey' options*